New commuter rail link ready to roll in central Florida

-ORLANDO, Fla., April 13 Central Florida is scheduled to roll out a commuter rail system on May 1 along a major interstate corridor that runs through downtown Orlando, becoming the first new system to open in the United States in three years.
+ORLANDO, Florida Central Florida is scheduled to roll out a commuter rail system on May 1 along a major interstate corridor that runs through downtown Orlando, becoming the first new system to open in the United States in three years.

 SunRail will extend a total of 61 miles at a cost of $1 billion by the time a second phase is completed in 2016.